-Each of the three lovely counties surrounding Smith Mountain Lake offer their own unique and multi-faceted contributions to the lake community.
-Each county has it’s own beauty and special personality.
+Each of the three lovely counties surrounding Smith Mountain Lake offers its own unique and multi-faceted contributions to the lake community.
+Each County has its own beauty and special personality.

 The following excerpts are from the book “The Definitive Guide To Smith Mountain Lake Real Estate”, by local author Paul Moore.

-Bedford County encompasses the northern and eastern shore of the lake.
-The Bedford County shoreline, from north to south, includes addresses in Goodview, Moneta and Huddleston.
+Bedford County encompasses the northern and eastern shores of the lake.
+The Bedford County shoreline, from north to south, includes addresses in Goodview, Moneta, and Huddleston.
 Bedford County allows vacation and long-term rentals, and the vast majority of waterfront rentals on the lake are here.
 Presently there are 3,180 waterfront property owners in Bedford County, according to the county tax records.
-This includes homes, townhomes, condos, lots and land tracts.
+This includes homes, townhomes, condos, lots, and land tracts.

 Bedford County also features the National D-Day Memorial, the Peaks of Otter, Hickory Hill Vineyards, the Peaks of Otter Winery, and the Blue Ridge Parkway.
 Bedford County has traditionally lagged behind Franklin County in commercial development and retail, but that is changing fast since the advent of the sewage system.
 Some predict that Bedford County will eventually surpass Franklin in commercial development, but that remains to be seen.

-Bedford County boasts the closest direct views of Smith Mountain near the dam, and borders the widest and most popular part of the lake.
+Bedford County boasts the closest direct views of Smith Mountain near the dam and borders the widest and most popular part of the lake.
 Most people say Bedford County has more of a vacation feel than Franklin County.
-Much of the shoreline is dotted by cottages, chalets and cabins, though there are beautiful new homes as well.
+Much of the shoreline is dotted by cottages, chalets, and cabins, though there are beautiful new homes as well.
 Many Bedford subdivisions were among the first developed at the lake.
-A number of residents along Sunset Point Drive claim to have the first lot sold on the lake or the first dock built.
+Several residents along Sunset Point Drive claim to have the first lot sold on the lake or the first dock built.
 Given the vacation feel of the Bedford side of the lake, it is fitting that most vacation rental properties are here.

 Excerpts are from the book “The Definitive Guide To Smith Mountain Lake Real Estate”, by local author Paul Moore.